Master’s Programs in Public Relations and Advertising (MA, MS, MBA) in Seattle

 - MA in Emerging Media

-- Master of Arts in Broadcast Communications
+- MA in Broadcast Communications

 - MA in Writing and Digital Communication

-Popular schools with Advertising & Public Relations Masters Degrees in Seattle
+Popular Schools with Advertising & Public Relations Masters Degrees in Seattle

-- Media, culture and society
+- Media, culture, and society

 - Ethics and law